wernerglinka/metalsmith-nunjucks-components/src/content/sections-starter.md

       title: Metalsmith Site Starter
       hasColumns: true
       prose: |-
-        You need to download this starter to build your Metalsmith site with the sectioned page paradigm.
+        Download this starter to expedite buildiing your Metalsmith site with the sectioned page paradigm.
 The starter helps you to build fast, robust and adaptable websites.
 The knowledge and experience of many web developers are reflected in this system.

         Content is written in [Markdown](https://marked.js.org/) and templates are coded with [Nunjucks](https://mozilla.github.io/nunjucks/).
 All page content is defined in the frontmatter of each page.
 There are no long-text markdown sections.
 Rather content text area fields in the page frontmatter are compiled into HTML with a Nunjucks filter.